-- 6. Tobin Gilman asked that the recommendation to direct staff to continue studying the elimination of zoning "opportunity housing" due to lack of studies is controversial and urged to put this aside from the rest of the task force group. - 7.
-Gail Anne Osmer thanked the Housing Department for taking the publics suggestions and concerns into account and urged renaming sanctioned encampments to "safe sleeping zones". - 8.
+- 6. Tobin Gilman thanked Councilmember Arenas and Davis for their work on the General Plan Task Force, he suggested that the recommendation directing staff to continue studying the elimination of single-family zoning city wide be separated and excluded from the rest of the report. - 7.
+Gail Anne Osmer thanked the Housing Department for taking the publics suggestions and concerns into account and suggested renaming "sanctioned encampments" to "safe sleeping zones". - 8.
 Barbara Fontana is not in support of changes to single family zoning and stated that the changes should be placed on the ballot for the public to decide and vote on. - 9.
-Sandra spoke on the opportunity housing, the public being misled without advocacy on the policy, and stated it causes the city's residents to distrust the City Council. - 10.
+Sandra spoke on "opportunity housing", the public being misled without advocacy on the policy, and stated it causes the city's residents to distrust the City Council. - 10.
 Brenda Zendejas thanked Councilmembers Cohen, Arenas, and Davis for asking great questions on the illegal dumping item and requested clarification on the definition of what is considered illegal dumping. - 11.
-Lynne Stephenson spoke to urban villages, development guidelines, and single family homes. - 12.
-Brenda Dohmen suggested using tax money to promote opportunity housing, offering advocacy and information - 13.
+Lynne Stephenson spoke to "opportunity housing" recommendations and proposals, conducting cost effective analysis, and concerns regarding the city staff recommendation that up to four units be allowed on all parcels with a residential land use designation. - 12.
+Brenda Dohmen spoke to "opportunity housing" zoning changes, requested city transparency regarding the proposal, and suggested placing the elimination of single-family home zoning on the ballot for a city-wide vote. - 13.
 Linda Ruthruff stated she is not in support of San José Light Tower Project due to the dangers, distractions to pilots, and destructiveness is may cause. - 14.
-Mathew Reed stated that opportunity housing needs to be an open public discussion to hear the concerns from the public, to prevent misunderstandings and misinformation. - 15.
+Mathew Reed stated that "opportunity housing" needs to be an open public discussion to hear the concerns from the public, to prevent misunderstandings and misinformation. - 15.
 Robert Fontana spoke to episode 2 and 8 of the Housing Departments podcast series called, "Dwellings" that addressed: political advocacy, residential zoning, opportunity housing, gentle density, climate real estate, and single-family zoning.